ory/docs/docs/oathkeeper/pipeline/authn.md

 headers to a session store.
 If the session store returns `200 OK` and body `{ "subject": "...", "extra": {} }` then the authenticator will set the subject appropriately.
-Please note that Gzipped responses from `check_session_url` are not currently supported, and will fail silently.
+Please note that Gzipped responses from `check_session_url` are not supported, and will fail silently.

 ### Configuration